 Be careful not to over bake, otherwise the squash turns really mushy.
 Better to err on the side of al dente vs overdone as it will continue to bake inside the casserole.
 Once the squash has cooled slightly, shred the insides with a fork then add to a large bowl.

-Meanwhile, add 6 slices chopped bacon to a large, 12″ skillet over medium heat then brown.
-Scoop the bacon onto a plate then remove all but 2 Tablespoons bacon grease from the skillet.
+Meanwhile, add chopped bacon to a large skillet over medium heat.
+Once browned, scoop the bacon onto a plate then remove all but 2 Tablespoons bacon grease from the skillet.

-Turn the heat up to medium-high then add 2 chopped chicken breasts and 1 shallot or 1/2 onion.
+Turn the heat up to medium-high then add chopped chicken breasts and chopped shallot or onion.
 Season with homemade seasoned salt (or regular) and pepper then saute until cooked through.
-Add 2 cloves minced garlic and 5oz baby spinach that’s been roughly chopped (UNPICTURED!) then saute until the spinach has wilted, about 1 minute.
+Add minced garlic and baby spinach that’s been roughly chopped (UNPICTURED!) then saute until the spinach has wilted, about 1 minute.

-Add the chicken and spinach mixture to the bowl with the spaghetti squash, along with half the cooked bacon, a scant 1 cup ranch dressing, 3 whisked eggs, and more seasoned salt and pepper then stir to combine.
+Add the chicken and spinach mixture to the bowl with the spaghetti squash, along with half the cooked bacon, ranch dressing, whisked eggs, and more seasoned salt and pepper then stir to combine.

-I used Marzetti Simply Dressed Ranch Dressing and it was fantastic!
+I use Marzetti Simply Dressed Ranch Dressing in this dish and its fantastic!
 I’m a die hard Tessamae’s Creamy Ranch fan, but it’s a bit too dill-flavored for my family’s liking.
 Marzetti’s tastes closer to a traditional ranch dressing and has a great ingredient list to boot.

 Pour the mixture into an 8×8″ baking dish (or similar sized baking dish) then top with the remaining bacon and bake at 350 degrees for 45 minutes to an hour, or until the center has set and the sides are browned.